tyronyiu/Uni/GLO375/Assignment1.md

 labour market and increased wages, seeing implementation in the new labour market reforms and overhauled wage moderation.

-> "The government implemented a number of reforms designed to reduce
+> The government implemented a number of reforms designed to reduce unemployment
-> unemployment traps, increase labor market participation, and introduce more
+> traps, increase labor market participation, and introduce more flexibility in
-> flexibility in the labor market."[@IMF2019ArticleIV]
+> the labor market.[@IMF2019ArticleIV]

 *"The Tax Shift"* [@IMF2019ArticleIV] is another implementation Belgium made in order to relieve the working individual.